FarisR99/AutoMemOC/README.md

 # AutoMemOC
 Automatic memory overclocking tool.

-# Important
+# Important Notes
-This program only works for Intel platforms and is optimised for 2 DIMM single rank configuration only.
+* This program only works for Intel platforms and is optimised for 2 DIMM single rank configuration only.
+* This program primarily tightens secondaries and tertiaries. tCL, tRAS and tCWL are untouched as they affect memory training.

 # Usage
 * Download and install your choice of a memory tweaker from the supported list below.